Skip to main content

 (ii) to alter that legislative competence or the executive competence of the Scottish Ministers;

-(d) in the case of a memorandum lodged by a member of the Scottish Government who does not intend to lodge a legislative consent motion, explain why not.
+(d) in the case of a memorandum lodged by a member of the Scottish Government who does not intend to lodge a motion on legislative consent (for the time being), explain why not.

 4. Notice of any legislative consent memorandum lodged shall be given in the Business Bulletin.
 The Clerk shall arrange for the memorandum to be published.